gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-fundamentals.md

     #version 300 es

     // fragment shaders don't have a default precision so we need
-    // to pick one. mediump is a good default.
-It means "medium precision" precision mediump float;
+    // to pick one. highp is a good default.
+It means "high precision" precision highp float;

     // we need to declare an output for the fragment shader out vec4 outColor;